WBSF: Newscasts

 WBSF once aired a weeknight newscast called The 7 O'Clock News on CW 46 which was produced by WEYI.
 This production was canceled in April 2008.
 The station, being operated by Sinclair and a CW affiliate, may carry sports from Sinclair Networks' Stadium as it was slated for its CW or My Network TV affiliated stations.

 Technical information

 Subchannels

-The station's ATSC 1.0 channels are carried on the multiplexed digital signals of other Flint/Saginaw television stations:
+The station's ATSC 1.0 channels are carried on the multiplexed signals of sister stations WEYI and WSMH:

 Analog-to-digital conversion

-In June 2008, WBSF received its Construction permit for its digital facilities with the station switching from analog to digital broadcasting on June 12, 2009.
+In June 2008, WBSF received its construction permit for its digital facilities with the station switching from analog to digital broadcasting on June 12, 2009.

 ATSC 3.0 conversion

 The station began broadcasting in ATSC 3.0 on March 15, 2022, carrying the signal of that station along with WJRT-TV, WNEM, WSMH, and WEYI-TV.